-Upon successful completion of a program of instruction, the graduate will be awarded a Certificate in Exercise Science provided all financial obligations to the school have been met.
-Courses in the Certificate in Exercise Science program are pass / fail courses.
+Upon successful completion of instruction for the avocational course, the completer will be awarded a Certificate of Completion in the Avocational Course provided all financial obligations to the school have been met.
+The avocational courses is pass / fail courses.
 To pass a course, a student must receive 70% or better.

 Core Courses Clock Hours

 HFT250 Certification Prep and First Aid & CPR 50

-Program Total 50
+Avocational Co ourse Total 50